adamsilver/fdpb/01-Register.md

 There are some things we can do to stop users seeing errors unnecessarily.
 We can forgive users for typing extra spaces.
 If they type ‘John ’ we can trim automatically trim that to ‘John’.
 We can also ignore uppercase and lowercase letters and other characters depending on the field.

-Jared Spool makes a joke about this in Design is Metrically Opposed[^], at 42 minutes in.
+Jared Spool makes a joke about this in Design is Metrically Opposed[^15], at 42 minutes in.
 He says ‘it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong’.

 ### Restoring values